chhayac/Best-POS-sequence-HW2/README.md

 python <viterbi_matrix.py>

 where viterbi_matrix.py is the name of the python program.
-The output represents viterbi decoding matrix along with the output of the tagger.
+The output represents viterbi decoding matrix with values for the input sentence and output of the tagger.